 As for fit, these soft boots fit true to size.
 So, I’ll not advise you to size up or down.
 Just measure your feet and see what skate size Jackson’s size chart for this ice skate model suggests.

 Ice skates aren’t supposed to fit like regular shoes, you know.
-Unless your skates feel too tight or too loose, snug enough should be OK for you.
+Your skates shouldn’t feel too tight or too loose, just comfortably snug.